The humble bee: its life history and how to domesticate it

 Sladen F.W.L.
 (1912) The humble bee: its life history and how to domesticate it.
-Macmillan and Co., London
+Macmillan and Co., London.

-This study is summarised as evidence for the intervention(s) shown on the right.
-The icon shows which synopsis it is relevant to.
+This study is summarised as evidence for the following.

 Provide artificial nest sites for bumblebees

 Sladen (1912) placed 112 underground nest boxes for bumblebees in his garden near Dover, in Kent, England in 1910 and 1911.
 Boxes were buried cylinders of tin or terracotta, or holes in the ground with a wooden cover, and a 38-75 cm tunnel leading to them.
 They were occupied by six species of bumblebee, including the short-haired bumblebee Bombus subterraneus now extinct from Britain.
 Thriving colonies developed in 13-19% of nest sites provided.

 Sladen (1912) reared more than eight colonies of the buff-tailed bumblebee Bombus terrestris and one of the red-tailed bumblebee B. lapidarius by confining one or two nest searching queens with between two and seven workers of the same species in wooden boxes supplied with honey and pollen.
 In the case of the red-tailed bumblebee, the queen was also confined with clusters of cocoons from another nest.